Skip To Main Content

 • Not be included as a cost or used to meet cost sharing or matching requirements of any other federally-financed program in either the current or a prior period; and

-The District chose to annually self-certify by qualifying as a low-risk auditee from our most recent audit.
+The District has elected to annually self-certify by qualifying as a low-risk auditee from our most recent audit.

 Procurement Using Federal Funds

-When federal funds are used for procurement of goods (furniture, supplies, equipment, and textbooks):
+When federal funds are used for procurement of goods (except for books):

 • Purchases of $10,000 or less (or $40,000 if deemed low risk) do not require quotes.
 However, the District must consider price to be reasonable, and, to the extent practical, distribute purchases equitably among suppliers.